 I have expressed similar concerns about our ultimately destructive vision of progress myself, though I tend to be far more critical of consumerism and far more hopeful about technological advance.
 Still, "the economy accepts every advance in technology with a view to profit, without concern for its potentially negative impact on human beings" (76).
 Further, the Pope argues that

 "We have to accept that technological products are not neutral, for they create a framework which ends up conditioning lifestyles and shaping social possibilities along the lines dictated by the interests of certain powerful groups.
 Decisions which may seem purely instrumental are in reality decisions about the kind of society we want to build.
 The idea of promoting a different cultural paradigm and employing technology as a mere instrument is nowadays inconceivable.
 The technological paradigm has become so dominant that it would be difficult to do without its resources and even more difficult to utilize them without being dominated by their internal logic.
-It has become countercultural to choose a lifestyle whose goals are even partly independent of technology, of its costs and its power to globalize and make us all the same." (pg 76)
+It has become countercultural to choose a lifestyle whose goals are even partly independent of technology, of its costs and its power to globalize and make us all the same." (pg 76)Along these same lines, he continues:

 "A science which would offer solutions to the great issues would necessarily have to take into account the data generated by other fields of knowledge, including philosophy and social ethics; but this is a difficult habit to acquire today.
 Nor are there genuine ethical horizons to which one can appeal.
 Life gradually becomes a surrender to situations conditioned by technology, itself viewed as the principal key to the meaning of existence.
-In the concrete situation confronting us, there are a number of symptoms which point to what is wrong, such as environmental degradation, anxiety, a loss of the purpose of life and of community living" (pg 82)
+In the concrete situation confronting us, there are a number of symptoms which point to what is wrong, such as environmental degradation, anxiety, a loss of the purpose of life and of community living" (pg 82)Talking politics, the Pope criticizes the short-sightedness that is built into our systems of governance:

 "A politics concerned with immediate results, supported by consumerist sectors of the population, is driven to produce short-term growth.
 In response to electoral interests, governments are reluctant to upset the public with measures which could affect the level of consumption or create risks for foreign investment.
 The myopia of power politics delays the inclusion of a far-sighted environmental agenda within the overall agenda of governments" (130).